 # OIDC_CLIENT_SECRET if auth.mode: oidc

 Pull these values from Phase 2’s outputs.
 Never echo secrets back into the chat transcript; reference them by env var name only.
+In the default brokered flow there is no LICENSE_KEY env var and no DEFINITE_ONPREM_SETUP_TOKEN env var; the CLI acquires both broker authorization and license during definite init.

 Do not commit config.yaml to a public repo while the secret env vars are exported in your shell.
 For prod installs, recommend sourcing secrets from a secret manager (AWS Secrets Manager, GCP Secret Manager, Azure Key Vault, 1Password).